-If you're looking for lodging in Sequoia National Park or in its sister park Kings Canyon, you need to know a few things before you get started.
+If you're looking for lodging in Sequoia National Park or its sister park Kings Canyon, you're planning a trip to one of California's most beautiful mountain areas, and you're probably anxious to get started.
+But — you need to know a few things before you get started.

 Finding a Hotel Inside the Parks

 Mineral King is inside Sequoia National Park, reached by turning off CA Hwy 198 near Three Rivers.
-This area is closed in winter.
+This area is remote and closed in winter.
+The properties in this area are privately owned.

 - The Cabin on Mineral King Road: An off-the-grid experience about 7 miles from the town of Three Rivers.
 Big enough for a large family or small group of friends.